JimFawcett/RustCommExperiments/README.md

 Status: complete.
 The variable message sizes with buffered transfers is the configuration I've adopted for future work.

-Build Process:
+Build Process:<hr />
-Clone the repository using:
+Clone the repository using:\n
   git clone https://github.com/JimFawcett/RustCommExperiments.git
   from the command line, navigate into:
     RustComm_VariableSizeMsg/rust_com